HeadHodge/Bluez-HID-over-Gatt-Keyboard-Peripheral/README.md

 TIPS:

+Tip #1:
   The PI4 ships with a dual bluetooth chip.
 You must ensure you pair devices in BLE mode.
 To help, change this option   in the /etc/bluetooth/main.conf file:

-# Restricts all controllers to the specified transport.
+  #Restricts all controllers to the specified transport.
 Default value
-# is "dual", i.e. both BR/EDR and LE enabled (when supported by the HW).
+  #is "dual", i.e. both BR/EDR and LE enabled (when supported by the HW).
-# Possible values: "dual", "bredr", "le"
+  #Possible values: "dual", "bredr", "le"
   #ControllerMode = dual
   #ControllerMode = bredr
   ControllerMode = le